camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/upgrade.md

 :::

-**Option One:** CSI Volume Cloning
+**Option One:** CSI volume cloning

-This method will take advantage of the CSI Volume Cloning functionality from the CSI driver.
+This method will take advantage of the CSI volume cloning functionality from the CSI driver.

 Prerequisites:

-1. The Kubernetes cluster should be at least v1.20
+1. The Kubernetes cluster should be at least v1.20.
-2. The CSI driver must be present on your cluster
+2. The CSI driver must be present on your cluster.

 Clones are provisioned like any other PVC with a reference to an existing PVC in the same namespace.

 Before applying this manifest, ensure to scale the Elasticsearch replicas to 0.
-Also, ensure that the `dataSource.name` matches the PVC that you would like to clone.
+Also, ensure the `dataSource.name` matches the PVC that you would like to clone.

 Here is an example YAML file for cloning the Elasticsearch PVC:

-First, stop Elasticsearch Pods:
+First, stop Elasticsearch pods:

 ```shell
 kubectl scale statefulset elasticsearch-master --replicas=0
 ```

-Then, clone the PVC (this example for one PVC, usually you have two PVCs):
+Then, clone the PVC (this example is for one PVC, usually you have two PVCs):

 ```yaml
 apiVersion: v1